Frantz-c/Libterm/README.md

 # Libterm
-Libterm is a little library using VT100 commandes, termios.h for the raw mode...
+Libterm is a little library using VT100 commandes and termios.h for the raw mode.